TypicalAM/blog/content/projects/goread/index.md

 ---
-title: "goread - CLI news"
+title: "goread - News in the Terminal"
 summary: "Read your RSS and ATOM news straight on the cmdline, no hassle"
 tags: ["golang","terminal","bubbletea"]
 date: 2023-11-01